ipeternella/hangman/README.md

 # Hangman

-A dotnet API that exposes a simplistic Hangman game solution
+A simplistic Hangman gaming API written in `C#` with `dotnet` framework.

+## Disclaimer

+This project is a WIP.
+Therefore, even this `README.md` is far from being finished.

 ## Project construction